Cousin Erk Aldrich, Dillon Lynch, Betty and Sheila Lynch. All photos courtesy Sheila Lynch, unless otherwise indicated.

 Of course, her blonde hair remains a mystery, but we never had a blonde milkman, that I recall.
 Our big dimples came from the Lynch side, as in Uncle Jack and Grandma Frances Lynch.

-“I see September 80 in corner.
+“I see September ’80 in corner.
 Just before we left for Florida!
 Anne probably took picture!
 I sure was white then!”
-(Betty’s Facebook comment to this photo, taken by youngest sister Anne.)
+(Betty’s Facebook comment on this photo, taken by youngest sister Anne.)

 Then, please behold below one of the happiest days of our family’s history, the 1987 marriage of the eldest daughter of six, my Irish twin, Nancy Lynch to Tony Aldrich.
 Betty is in the back row (second from the left), warmly radiant in a blue dress suit.
 Also pictured (L-R) Sheila Lynch, Maureen Lynch, Kathleen Lynch, Sharon Lynch, Tony Aldrich, bride Nancy Lynch Aldrich, Norm Lynch, Anne Lynch, Kevin Lynch, Kathleen Naab Lynch.

-Scrapbook shots: A Tolstoian “Happy Family”? (by now, it’s complicated, you know, only one of us is still married, baby sister Anne) Here it’s me and six sisters, including Maureen’s then-spouse Rob Traub, at far right.
-And below, Betty’s graduation picture from the Lawton School of Medical Assistance.
+Scrapbook shots: A Tolstoian “Happy Family”? (by now, it’s complicated, you know, only one of us is still married, baby sister Anne).
+Below it’s me and six sisters (count ’em), including Maureen’s then-spouse Rob Traub, at far right.
+And below that, Betty’s graduation picture from the Lawton School of Medical Assistance.

 Another generation of Lynches.
 Dillon Lynch, 23, today.
 He was with his mom when she died.
 Thanks a million, dear nephew!
 Now, go Make Betty proud.